Slider

 I will ascend above the heights of the clouds; I will be like the most High.
 (Isa 14:14)

-Since the garden, satan has always purposed to be god of this world.
+Satan has always purposed to be god of this world.
 He has aspired to destroy faith in the true God and replace Him on the throne of heaven to rule over God’s creation.
-God sent the great flood to destroy the evil world system satan managed to establish in the days of Noah, and throughout the centuries the evil one has relentlessly worked to rebuild it.
-The Philosopher Plato and occultists refer to it as “Atlantis,” more an ideal than a physical location, where,
+The success was so great that God sent the great flood to destroy the world system that satan managed to establish in the days of Noah.
+And throughout the centuries, the evil one has worked relentlessly to rebuild it.
+The Philosopher Plato and occultists refer to the evil antediluvian empire as “Atlantis.”
+Although Atlantis was more of an ideal than a physical location, where,

 “…the wickedness of man was great in the earth, and… every imagination of the thoughts of his heart was only evil continually..”
 (Gen. 6:6).

-Jesus prophesied that the days before the end of the world would be “as the days of Noah,” (Matt 24:37-39) and asked rhetorically if there would be faith on the earth in that final day when He returned (Lk.
-18:8).
+Jesus prophesied that the days before the end of the world would be “as the days of Noah,” (Matt 24:37-39) and asked rhetorically;

-Many people, especially Christians see the biblical significance of the exponential advance of evil in the world today.
-But through twisted scripture and meticulously planted narratives there is division and confusion over how to interpret the times.
-(Rev. 12:15)
+While Christians see the biblical significance of the great advance of evil in the world today, twisted scripture and countless meticulously planted narratives have created divisions and confusion over how to interpret the times.

 Father, the hour is come; glorify thy Son, that thy Son also may glorify thee: As thou hast given him power over all flesh [carnality] that he should give eternal life to as many as thou hast given him… I pray for them: I pray not for the world [kosmos / orderly arrangement], but for them which thou hast given me; for they are thine… They are not of the world [kosmos / orderly arrangement], even as I am not of the world.
 (Jn.
 17:1-2, 9, 16)